modera/ModeraBackendGoogleAnalyticsBundle/README.md

 If you want to have a UI to access configuration properties contributed by this bundle then you may also want to install `modera/backend-google-analytics-config-bundle` bundle.

+## Application related data

+Your kernel class (app/AppKernel.php) might additionally implement two methods: **getAppName**, **getAppVersion** which then will be used by \Modera\BackendGoogleAnalyticsBundle\Contributions\ConfigMergersProvider to send more detailed data to GA.

 ## Licensing

 This bundle is under the MIT license.
 See the complete license in the bundle: